Inference-time optimization for experiment-grounded protein ensemble generation: Experiments

 \subsection{Electron density-based IT-Optimization}

 \paragraph{Alternative Conformations.} In loop regions, density maps often exhibit multimodal backbone density due to alternative conformations (altlocs).
 As shown by \citet{rosenberg2024seeing}, AF3 typically collapses such regions to a single mode, failing to accurately capture conformational heterogeneity.
 While guidance-based methods can recover multimodal ensembles, they degrade when alternative states are well separated \cite{maddipatla2025experiment}.
-We illustrate this limitation using the laminarinase catalytic domain (Figure \ref{fig:xray}), where chain A of \texttt{3AZY} (1.65\,\AA) contains a seven-residue altloc region.
+We illustrate this limitation using the laminarinase catalytic domain (Figure \ref{fig:xray}), where chain A of \texttt{3AZY} ($1.65$\,\AA) contains a seven-residue altloc region.
 AF3 recovers only one mode, and guidance produces a bimodal ensemble but misfits the backbone for one mode.
 In contrast, IT-Optimization accurately captures both modes, including sidechain placement.
-Table \ref{tab:reproducibility} further shows that IT-Optimization yields significantly more consistent ensembles across $5$ random seeds than guidance on the same proteins.
-Similar trends are observed across additional altloc-containing structures (Tables \ref{tab:xray_cosine_similarity}-- \ref{tab:xray_rwork}). \paragraph{Protein-bound peptides.} Short peptide chains are challenging for AF3 due to the their high conformational flexibility.
+Figure \ref{fig:seeding_xray} further shows that IT-Optimization yields significantly more consistent ensembles across $5$ random seeds than guidance on the same proteins, while generating physically plausible ensembles (Table~\ref{tab:molprobity}).
+Figure \ref{fig:summary}A, C show that similar trends are observed across additional altloc-containing structures.
+Additional benchmarks are provided in Tables \ref{tab:xray_cosine_additional}-\ref{tab:xray_rfree_additional} (bottom). \paragraph{Protein-bound peptides.} Short peptide chains are challenging for AF3 due to their high conformational flexibility.
 Guidance-based approaches simplify this setting by fixing the peptide N-C termini and optimizing only internal residues \cite{maddipatla2025experiment}.
 Here, we remove this constraint and fit the entire peptide directly into the density map using both guidance and IT-optimization, and without the need to anchor any atoms or residues.
-Figure \ref{fig:xray} shows chain B of \texttt{6I42} ($1.38 \mathrm{\AA}$), a $13$-residue peptide from the $\alpha$-synuclein-cyclophilin A complex.
+Figure \ref{fig:xray} shows chain B of \texttt{6I42} ($1.38\,\text{\AA}$), a $13$-residue peptide from the \textit{$\alpha$-synuclein-cyclophilin A complex}.
 AF3 fails to reproduce the experimental structure, and guidance improves only the backbone placement but yields incorrect side-chain packing.
 In contrast, IT-Optimization generates ensembles with well-fitted backbone and side-chain arrangements.
 Moreover, as shown in Figure \ref{fig:convergence}, iterative optimization enables continued refinement until convergence, whereas guidance is limited to a fixed number of iterations.
-Consistent improvements are observed across the full benchmark (Tables~\ref{tab:xray_cosine_similarity}--\ref{tab:xray_rwork}).
+Lastly, Figure \ref{fig:summary}A, C show consistent improvements across the full benchmark.
+Additional benchmarks are provided in Tables \ref{tab:xray_cosine_additional}-\ref{tab:xray_rfree_additional} (top).